-Students are expected to proceed at a pace that enables them to finish their degree within the appropriate time limit.
+Students must proceed at a pace that enables them to finish their degree within the appropriate time limit.
 All students must maintain a "pace" of $66^2/3\%$ (for the number of credits earned divided by the number of credits attempted).